Silkie (musician)

-Solomon Rose (born c.
-1987), known professionally as Silkie, is an English dubstep and UK garage producer and DJ from London.
-He has released several extended plays and albums with Deep Medi Musik and formed the music labels Antisocial Records in 2004 and Bedroom Rat Records in 2023.
+Solomon Rose (born April 15, 1986), known professionally as Silkie, is an English dubstep and UK garage producer and DJ from London.
+He has released several extended plays and albums with Deep Medi Musik and formed the record labels Antisocial Records in 2004 and Bedroom Rat Records in 2023.

 Biography

-The son of British Jamaicans, Silkie was born c.
-1987 in Hammersmith, a district of West London, England.
-He got into music in 1999 after discovering the UK garage artists Oxide & Neutrino and the So Solid Crew through pirate radio stations.
-He began experimenting with producing grime music with FL Studio by 2001, releasing his first single Dark Square the following year as a collaboration with schoolmate Harry Craze under the alias of Grimey Beetz.
-The track would receive play at the London night club FWD, where Silkie would discover dubstep music.
+Solomon Rose was born on April 15, 1986 in Hammersmith, a district of West London in England, to British Jamaican parents.
+He got into music in 1999 after discovering UK garage artists Oxide & Neutrino and the So Solid Crew through pirate radio stations.
+He began experimenting with producing grime music with FL Studio by 2001, releasing his first single "Dark Square" the following year as a collaboration with schoolmate Harry Craze under the alias of Grimey Beetz.
+The track would receive play at the London night club FWD, where he would discover dubstep music and change his pseudonym to Silkie.
 He co-founded Antisocial Entertainment, later renamed Antisocial Records, in 2004 and began playing his music on the London-based community radio station Rinse FM.
 He produced "No Help or Handouts" for the grime collective Unorthodox in 2004, which featured his brother Silva and rapper NoLay.

-By 2008, Silkie began to produce mostly dubstep music under the label Deep Medi Musik.
-He released his first album, City Limits Volume 1, in 2009.
+Silkie began to produce mostly dubstep music under the label Deep Medi Musik by 2008 and released his first album, City Limits Volume 1, the following year.
 This was followed up by City Limits Volume 2 in 2011.
 Alongside several other singles and extended plays, he released his third album Fractals in 2015 and his fourth album Panorama in 2021.
 In 2023, Silkie began providing bass music production courses under the Antisocial Audio brand and formed the UK garage-focused label Bedroom Rat Records.
 He releases music for Bedroom Rat under his real name, Solomon Rose, while still producing dubstep.

 Production

-Silkie produces music using the digital audio workstations (DAW) Bitwig Studio, FL Studio, and Studio One.
+Silkie produces music using the digital audio workstations Bitwig Studio, FL Studio, and Studio One.